-4Department of Laser Physics, College of Science for Woman, University of Babylon, Babylon, Iraq
+4Department of Laser Physics, College of Science for Womn, University of Babylon, Babylon, Iraq

 Abstract:

-The nonlinear refractive index of hybrid structure composed of metal nanoparticle, Au, and a silicon quantum dot is measured and calculated by the aid of effective nonlinear susceptibility and z-scan technique respectively.
+The nonlinear refractive index of hybrid structure composed of metal nanoparticle, Au, and a silicon quantum dot is measured and calculated by effective nonlinear susceptibility and z-scan technique respectively.
 For this purpose, gold nanoparticles prepared by laser ablation in liquid method and Si quantum dot by liquid jet method.
-The mixture of them is exposed by 532 nm pump light in Z-scan technique in close aperture configuration.
+The mixture of them is exposed by 532 nm pump light in Z-scan technique, in close aperture configuration.
 Our results show enhanced third-order nonlinear susceptibility χ3 and as a result nonlinear refractive index of the sample in the presence of the gold nanoparticles theoretically by the extracted nonlinearity experimentally.

 Keywords: Nonlinear refractive index; Hybrid structure; The Z-Scan technique; Quantum dot; Metal nanoparticles.